Recursive projection-aggregation decoding of Reed-Muller codes: Introduction

 Reed-Muller (RM) codes are among the oldest families of error-correcting codes \cite{Reed54}.
 The recent breakthrough of polar codes \cite{Arikan09} has brought the attention back to RM codes, due to the closeness of the two codes.
 RM codes have in particular the advantage of having a simple and universal code construction, and promising performances were demonstrated in several works \cite{Arikan08,Mondelli14}, with a scaling law conjectured to be comparable of that of random codes.

 RM codes do not possess yet the generic analytical framework of polar codes (i.e., polarization theory).
 It was recently shown that RM codes achieve capacity on the Binary Erasure Channel (BEC) at constant rate \cite{Kudekar17}, as well as for extremal rates for BEC and Binary Symmetric Channels (BSC) \cite{Abbe15}, but obtaining such results for a broader class of communication channels and rates remains open.
 Recent progress was made on these questions with a polarization approach to RM codes shown in \cite{AY18}.
+See also \cite{ASY20} for a recent survey on RM codes.

-An important missing component for RM codes is an efficient decoding algorithm that competes with that of polar codes.
 Various decoding algorithms have been proposed for RM codes, starting with Reed algorithm \cite{Reed54,Macwilliams77}, and four important more recent line of works including automorphism group based decoding \cite{Sidel92,Loidreau04,Sakkour05}, recursive list-decoding \cite{Dumer04,Dumer06,Dumer06a}, a new Berlekamp-Welch type of algorithm \cite{Saptharishi17,Sberlo18}, and a new algorithm utilizing minimum-weight parity checks \cite{Santi18}.
 In particular, \cite{Sidel92,Dumer04,Dumer06,Dumer06a,Saptharishi17,Sberlo18} give fairly powerful theoretical guarantees for efficient decoding of RM codes in specific regimes.
-However, there appears to be no known algorithm for RM codes competing with the performance of polar codes in the low rate/blocklength regime \cite{Tal15}.
+However, there is not a thorough comparison between the performance of RM codes under these decoders and the performance of the widely used CRC-aided polar codes under the Successive Cancellation List (SCL) decoders \cite{Tal15}.

-In this paper, we propose a new class of decoding algorithms for Reed-Muller codes over any binary-input memoryless channels.
-The new algorithms are based on recursive projections and aggregations of cosets decoding, exploiting the self-similarity of RM codes, and are extended with Chase list-decoding algorithms \cite{Chase72} and with outer-code concatenations.
-The main algorithm significantly improves on the existing algorithms for RM codes \cite{Reed54,Sidel92,Loidreau04,Sakkour05,Dumer04,Dumer06,Dumer06a,Saptharishi17,Sberlo18} and on the best known decoding algorithm for polar codes \cite{Tal15} for the regimes of interest, i.e., short code length ($\le 1024$) and low code rate ($\le 0.5$) regime.
-This is the type of regime where polar codes are planned to enter the 5G standards \cite{3gpp} as well as relevant regimes for applications in the Internet of Things (IoT).
+In this paper, we propose a new class of decoding algorithms for Reed-Muller codes over any binary-input memoryless channels and compare its performance with polar codes.
+The new algorithms are based on recursive projections and aggregations of cosets decoding, exploiting the self-similarity of RM codes, and are extended with Chase list-decoding algorithms \cite{Chase72}.
+We run our new algorithms at the short code length ($\le 1024$) regime for a wide range of code rates.
+Simulation results show that the new algorithms improve on the widely used decoding algorithm for polar codes \cite{Tal15} in both low code rate and high code rate regimes.
+These are the type of regimes where polar codes are planned to enter the 5G standards \cite{3gpp} as well as relevant regimes for applications in the Internet of Things (IoT).